Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 caption = "Earning millions is easier than ever.
 I'll tell you how :-D"
 ///

-When I posted my [final presentation]{post:@choose-nearest-language:world-builders-2023-final-presentation} ([slides](https://drive.google.com/file/d/1BUhTWCW9YysP0ZCUrIoFbmqXDa-Fz946/view?usp=sharing)) for [World Builders 2023 schooll]{tags:world-builders}, I promised to tell how I made a roadmap and a financial model for the game.
+When I posted my [final presentation]{post:@choose-nearest-language:world-builders-2023-final-presentation} ([slides](https://drive.google.com/file/d/1BUhTWCW9YysP0ZCUrIoFbmqXDa-Fz946/view?usp=sharing)) for World Builders 2023 ([my posts]{tags:world-builders}, [site](https://madcrusader.com/)), I promised to tell how I made a roadmap and a financial model for the game.
 So, here they are.

 At the end of this post, we will have: